scottbea/bing-cli/README.md

 ## Credits

-This library is using Microsoft's Cognitive Services APIs for Bing Search queries.
+This library is using [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services) APIs for Bing Search queries.

 ## License

-MIT.
+MIT